Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 Bone-Lovell Families.
 Papers, 1890-1979

 Contains diary of Phebe S. Beach (Lovell), 1890-1918, photocopy; miscellaneous papers of other family members; photographs of the Crowley, Louisiana family.
-Includes material on P. S. Lovell (obituary, photograph); material on Phebe S. Beach Lovell (poems and short stories, photograph); items on Viola Lovellianer; material related to Hugh McCreary Bone [1876-195(4)] and Fannie Z. Bone (marriage certificate, record of extension courses at SLI, clippings, photographs, reminiscence of Fannie about youth; material on Bone children (photos, miscellaneous letters [including discussion of Frances Parkinson Keyes' Blue Camellia], article.
+Includes material on P. S. Lovell (obituary, photograph); material on Phebe S. Beach Lovell (poems and short stories, photograph); items on Viola Lovellianer; material related to Hugh McCreary Bone [1876-195(4)] and Fannie Z. Bone (marriage certificate, a record of extension courses at SLI, clippings, photographs, reminiscence of Fannie about youth; material on Bone children (photos, miscellaneous letters [including discussion of Frances Parkinson Keyes' Blue Camellia], article.
 Donated by Mrs. Major T. Bell, Beaumont, Texas.

 A Women in Louisiana Collection.